nschlaepfer/supersplat-mac/README.md

 ### Apple M3 Max + Vision Pro workflow

-This fork assumes an Apple Silicon M3 Max (128 GB) workstation and a Vision Pro (visionOS 2.6) for on-device validation.
+This fork assumes an Apple Silicon M3 Max (128 GB) workstation and a Vision Pro (visionOS 2.6) for on-device validation while we experiment with future generative/MPS pipelines.
 Use the dedicated scripts when working in this branch:

 - `npm run build:m3-max` – release build with additional memory headroom and tuned render defaults.
 - `npm run serve:m3-max` – rebuild and serve the high-performance build locally.
 - `npm run vision-pro:pipeline` – package the current build into `vision-pro/out/` for AirDrop or HTTPS hosting on the headset.

 The end-to-end workflow (hardware preset details, pipeline output, and sideload steps) is documented in [`docs/m3-max-vision-pro.md`](docs/m3-max-vision-pro.md).

+### macOS Electron build

+Prefer a desktop app shell for tight iteration on M3 Max hardware?
+Use the bundled Electron tooling:

+1. `npm run electron:start` – builds `dist/` with the M3 preset and launches Electron pointing at the local files (unset `ELECTRON_RUN_AS_NODE` so Electron can render windows).
+Export `ELECTRON_DEVTOOLS=true` if you always want DevTools docked.
+2. `npm run electron:pack` – rebuilds and creates a signed (but not notarized) `.dmg` under `release/mac/` targeting Apple Silicon.
+Drag the resulting `SuperSplat Vision Pro.app` into `/Applications` on your Mac.

+The Electron wrapper automatically appends `preset=apple-m3-max`, exposes `docs/` and `samples/` in the menu bar, and shares the same optimized `dist/` output you’d push to a Vision Pro build, so desktop validation mirrors headset behavior.

 ## Contributors